Harris Hill, New York: History

 Asa Harris's Tavern was a stop on the Underground Railroad.
 Freed slaves would sneak under Main Street (present-day NY Route 5) through limestone caves and exit north at the bottom of the Onondaga Formation into a swampy forest.
 The tavern has since been re-purposed as the Home Town Cleaners.
-It has since been renamed Reed's Laundry and Dry cleaning.
+It has since been renamed Reads Dry Cleaning & Shirt Laundry.